UmutKoca/math-game/README.md

 # Math Game
- Simple math game built with Javascript, HTML and CSS
+ Simple math game built with Javascript, HTML and CSS.

  Some screenshots from game: